Feb 20, 2020

 CCPA applies to all for-profit organizations that operate in California and either:

-Business owners operating in California and collecting, sharing or selling Californian consumer's private data will probably be governed by the CCPA if they meet any of these benchmarks.
-The reach of the CCPA extends to organizations that own, are owned by, or share common branding with a covered businesses.
+Business owners operating in California and collecting, sharing, or selling Californian consumers' private data will probably be governed by the CCPA if they meet any of these benchmarks.
+The reach of the CCPA extends to organizations that own, are owned by, or share common branding with covered businesses.

 For that reason, businesses modify their data handling practices for implementing CCPA: